• Home

 Peer Encouragement:

-The student's personal responsibility for learning includes an obligation to encourage respectful, responsible, and collaborative behavior among their peers.
+The student's personal responsibility for learning includes an obligation to encourage respectful, courteous, and respectful behavior among their peers.

 Disciplinary Steps: